carla-simulator/carla/Docs/carla_headless.md

 ## Emulating The Virtual Display

-Start by killing all Xorg servers.
-This command could change depending on your system.

-    sudo service lightdm stop

 Run your own Xorg.
 Here I use number 7, but it could be labeled with any free number.